 Unlike the situation in Venezuela, which in addition to repression and other human rights violations has been experiencing a humanitarian, economic and migratory crisis for several years, the Nicaraguan conundrum might well be solved through regional and international cooperation.
 Venezuela has oil, Russian and Chinese support; Nicaragua has none of the above.
 But two significant obstacles stand in the way.

 The first is the ongoing support by much of the Latin American left for the Ortega regime.
 Just last week, more than 430 participants at a Havana meeting of the São Paulo Forum — an annual meeting of leftist political parties and other organizations from Latin America and the Caribbean founded in 1990 — expressed solidarity with Mr. Ortega and condemned the “terrorist, coupist right groups” attempting to overthrow him, with, of course, the support of United States imperialism.
-In addition to Cuba, the presidents of Venezuela, Bolivia and El Salvador attended the conference, along with Brazil’s former president and representatives of potent left-of-center, pro-Ortega organizations from Colombia and Ecuador.
+In addition to , the presidents of Venezuela, Bolivia and El Salvador attended the conference, along with Brazil’s former president and representatives of potent left-of-center, pro-Ortega organizations from Colombia and Ecuador.

 The Latin American left is no longer what it was barely half a decade ago, but it continues to be powerful, well-organized and well-connected.
 While little survives of the old Sandinista mystique in the Ortega clique today, it can still count on traditional international and regional support.
 This support was decisive in bringing him to power in 1979; it can be equally crucial in maintaining him there today.